 In addition to my research, from 2013 to 2017 I was involved with the Water Ethics Network as an outreach coordinator, helping to develop strategies to promote awareness about water ethics and co-chairing the Water Future’s Water Ethics Working Group.
 I also sat on the Steering Committee of the International Development Research Network, a graduate student-driven network of scholars and practitioners in international development, based at the Liu Institute for Global Issues.
 More recently, I co-founded the Environmental Change and Transformations Network (ECTN).
 Before starting my Master’s, I was involved in a water development project in the Nepalese Himalayas, focused on building irrigation canals and shaping strategies for future community development projects.

-I speak Bulgarian and Russian (fluent), Spanish (advanced), and am currently learning French.
+I speak English, Bulgarian and Russian (fluent), Spanish (advanced), and am currently learning French.
 I have taken advanced training in the use of NVivo software for qualitative data analysis, as well as quantitative data analysis with STATA, SPSS and R. I have extensive training and experience with facilitation, teaching and project management.

 Currently, I work as a Policy Analyst at Infrastructure Canada (Government of Canada), working on resilient water, stormwater and wastewater management and natural infrastructure.